 Like it or not, when we sin, we sin against God.
-He is holy and He is righteous and anything that we do that is contrary to His will--breaking the Law of God (1 John 3:4)--properly deserves a punishment.
-Since our offense is against an infinitely holy God, the consequence is likewise infinite and that is why eternal hell exists.
+He is holy and He is righteous, and anything that we do that is contrary to His will--breaking the Law of God (1 John 3:4)--properly deserves punishment.
+Since our offense is against an infinitely holy God, the consequence is likewise infinite, and that is why eternal hell exists.

 But also, what about those who have never heard the gospel or who have committed sins that are not aware of?
 It is, so to speak, not their fault.
 Why should they suffer such eternal torment for ignorance and accidents of there circumstances?

 Biblically speaking, the standard of holiness rests with God, not with our ignorance and not with our circumstances.
-God says be holy because He is holy (1 Peter 1:16). the proper standard of righteousness is based in God and is not altered by our situation.
+God says to be holy because He is holy (1 Peter 1:16).
+The proper standard of righteousness is based in God and is not altered by our situation.
 Therefore, those who are ignorant of God don't have an excuse.
 Furthermore, we know this is the case because of what it says in the Bible.

 Romans 1:20–21, "For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
 21 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened."

 God is telling us that the knowledge of whom He is is evident around us and that what we ought to do is recognize His existence and give Him glory.
 So, it doesn't matter what situation a person might find himself in.
 What is around him in creation is sufficient to inform him that there is a true and living God.
 Therefore, he is without excuse.

 But some might object by saying that the Bible says you cannot be saved without knowing Jesus (John 14:6).
 So, if people have never heard of Him, then they are still in trouble.
 They are lost.